alexs2112/MonoRogue/Roadmap.md

     * Screen after the [esc] key has been pressed, to not immediately kill the game
     * Settings screen, volume settings and player character colour.
 Settings should persist in a text file somewhere
     * Keybindings screen in settings
+    * Screen to inspect tiles on right click

+ * Animate projectiles
+    * Same as movement, could have multiple projectile sprites based on what is shooting them
+    * Might not be doable since it locks you out of input for a handful of frames, worth looking into

  * Screenshots, Itch page